Spirit and breath

 Waking, sleeping, breathing, with the name of God on our lips.”

-These beautiful truths and concepts have given me an added awareness of the power of breath and enhance my experiences with yoga, meditation, and breathwork.
+These beautiful truths and concepts have given me an added awareness of the power of breath and enhance my experiences with yoga, meditation, breathwork, and in every day moments where I become conscious of my live-sustaining breath and spirit which are gifts from God.

 In my first breathwork practice (full account here), my thoughts turned toward the earth and her breath — the breath of the waves of the ocean, the inhale of the sunrise and daylight and the exhale of the sunset and night, the inhale of spring and summer, the exhale of fall and winter — and I felt deeply connected to all of it.